Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

 The Technical Solution

-Azure Databricks is the compute engine used to transform millions of IoT files into a usable Big Data within the cost and performance constraints.
-The Unified Data Platform workspaces of Databricks were the perfect solution for the self-service capability to allow internal data analysts to explore data and run experements in a secure and controlled manner.
-Governance around cluster use, data access, data management and security is handled by Azure Databricks RBAC controls to ensure the user sees only the data they are meant to see.
+The architecture uses native Microsoft Azure technologies to reduce the learning curve for operators of the data platform, which also makes it easy to extend for new use cases as they come onboard.
+Azure Data Factory and Azure Functions are used to ingest data depending on the data access method and frequency of ingress data.
+Storage and data life cycle management is performed by Azure Data Lake Gen2 components.
+Azure Databricks is the compute engine used to transform millions of IoT files into usable Big Data within the cost and performance constraints.
+The Unified Data Platform workspaces of Databricks were the perfect solution for the self-service capability, allowing internal data analysts to explore data and run experiments in a secure and controlled manner.
+Governance around cluster use, data access, data management, and security is handled by Azure Databricks RBAC controls to ensure the user sees only the data they are meant to see.
+A key technical challenge to overcome was storing millions of JSON files per day from the IoT devices for each vehicle.
+Delta Lake was used to process the raw operational data while providing data integrity, ACID transactions, and data versioning to add a governance layer to the Data Lake.
+The use of Delta Lake and Databricks allows “Hot” analytics to be performed on the Delta lake with a rapid response time across vast amounts of data

-About Transport for NSW
+Transport for NSW

-Transport for NSW is a government run enterprise responsible for the delivering and development of of safe, integrated and efficient transport systems for the people of NSW; including transport planning, strategy, policy, procurement and other non-service delivery functions across all modes of transport: Buses, Ferries, Light Rail, Trains and Metro.
+Transport for NSW is a government-run enterprise responsible for delivering and developing safe, integrated, and efficient transport systems for the people of NSW, including transport planning, strategy, policy, procurement, and other non-service delivery functions across all modes of transport: Buses, Ferries, Light Rail, Trains, and Metro.
+NSW Transport works hand-in-hand with operating agencies, private operators, and industry partners to deliver customer-focused services and projects to make NSW a better place to live, work, and visit.

 Subscribed!
 We'll let you know when we have new blogs and events...